applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 **Context**

-We need to describe [stories and flows](#stories-and-flows) on architecture level and identify applications to build.
+We need to identify applications to build by describing [stories and flows](#stories-and-flows) on architecture level.

-**Decision**

-Scope the user access to their tenant’s boundary
+Scope the user access to their tenant’s boundary:

 ![Scope the user access to their tenant’s boundary](https://user-images.githubusercontent.com/4362270/231122057-cfdbab53-ebc2-4344-8348-2b77c6e43e6b.jpg)